amartyasd/amartyasd.github.io/_pages/about.md

 I am an Integrated Master's student at the National Institute of Science Education and Research, Homi Bhabha National Institute, Bhubaneswar, India.
 My current thesis advisors are [Chitrabhanu Chaudhuri](https://www.niser.ac.in/~chitrabhanu/) and [Lennart Meier](https://webspace.science.uu.nl/~meier007/).

-I work in chromatic/equivariant/motivic homotopy theory,  Equivariant Algebra, Algebraic K-Theory, TQFTs, Higher category theory, Homotopy Type Theory and Categorical Logic.
-Currently, my thesis work revolves around Topological Jacobi forms and equivariant TMF computations.
-Apart from that, I am also involved in some Picard group computations of invertible modules over E_n^{hC_2}, some THH computations which will presumably shed some light on redshift phenomena and higher height cardinality computations in Ambidexterity.
+I work in chromatic/motivic homotopy theory, Algebraic K-Theory, and Higher Categorical Theory.
+Currently, my thesis work revolves around (higher) Topological Jacobi forms and equivariant TMF computations.
+Apart from that, I am also involved in constructing motivic models of cyclotomic synthetic spectra, some THH computations, which will presumably shed some light on redshift phenomena and higher height cardinality computations in Ambidexterity.

 In the past, I have organised seminars on Burklund-Yuan-Schlank's Chromatic Nullstellensatz, which still makes the kid in me jump.
 I am also somewhat interested in  Galois descent in telescopically localised algebraic K-theory and Freed-Hopkins reflection positivity and invertible phases, and recent progress after the resolution of THE Telescope conjecture.

 Also, I have worked on a model for k-restricted unital infinity operads in the past, which was joint work with Yu Leon Liu.
-Apart from that, I also have some experience working towards the general Mahowald-Ravenel redshift phenomena of the Mahowald invariant, which was work under the guidance of J.D.
-Quigley, Freed-Hopkins theory, and HoTT semantics, which was under the guidance of Ulrik Buchholtz.
+Apart from that, I also have some experience working on the general Mahowald-Ravenel redshift phenomena of the Mahowald invariant, under the guidance of J.D.
+Quigley, and on Freed-Hopkins theory and HoTT semantics, under the guidance of Ulrik Buchholtz.

 I also find Applied Category Theory, in general, really interesting.

-Apart from these are other ambitious projects and ventures that I wish to take up when my schedule permits, which, ofc, I don't want to list.
+Apart from these, there are other ambitious projects and ventures that I wish to take up when my schedule permits, which, ofc, I don't want to list.
 My view of Mathematics is broad, and I'm always open to ideas and themes coming from unknown waters in the unfathomable ocean of mathematics.
-I believe, after all, there are infinitely many things in the mathematical universe that can be pursued.
+I believe, after all, there are infinitely many things in the mathematical universe to pursue.

 Aside from my primary preoccupations and interests, I'm also interested in Music, a hot mess of Schopenhauerian and Mainlaenderian Existentialist philosophy and, to some extent, Linguistics.